HamzaConcepts/pos_claude/README.md

 1. Go to your Supabase Dashboard > SQL Editor
 2. Run the SQL script from `database/schema.sql` to create all tables
 3. Run the SQL script from `database/seed.sql` to add sample data (optional)
+   - **Important**: Copy and paste the INSERT statements into Supabase SQL Editor
+   - See `SEED_DATA_INSTRUCTIONS.md` for detailed steps
+   - This adds 10 sample products to test the system

 ### 6. Run the development server